-The other debtors giving rise to credit risk exposures are amounts owed to the Group by third party fund managers and the clients of MLAS.
+The other debtors giving rise to credit risk exposures are amounts owed to the Group by third party fund managers, the clients of MLAS and the rent deposit on the Group's current premises.

 The sensitivity of the SCR to changes in the credit standing of the Group's counterparties and the amounts they owe is given below.
 For MLL, the second sensitivity includes the exposure to other Group companies.